WEEK 6: ACROSS AMERICA 2019

 About 70 miles to the north of Sheridan WY, in southeastern Montana, is the site of the Battle of the Little Bighorn, near the river of the same name.
 The battlefield monument memorializes the site of the famous event, sometimes referred to as “Custer’s Last Stand”, which took place on June 25-26, 1876.

-A small force led by Lt.
-Col. George Armstrong Custer attacked but was overcome by a much larger force of several to many thousands of Sioux, Arapahoe, and Northern Cheyenne who had not been expecting this action.
+A small force led by U.S Army Lt.
+Col. George Armstrong Custer attacked but was subsequently overcome by a much larger force of several to many thousands of Sioux, Arapahoe, and Northern Cheyenne who had not been expecting this action.
 The warriors were led by Chief Crazy Horse and inspired by Chief Sitting Bull.
-There was a counter-attack by the warriors on the nearby U.S. 7th Cavalry Regiment consisting of a few hundred military, camped about 4 miles away.
-Although there were soldier survivors of this battle, none of Custer’s group lived to tell the story of the day’s happening.
+None of Custer’s group lived to tell the story of the day’s happening.
+The warriors also mounted a counter-attack about 4 miles away on the encamped U.S. 7th Cavalry Regiment, which consisted of a few hundred military; there were soldier survivors of this secondary battle.

-The National Monument was originally named “Custer Battlefield”, but in December 1991 President George H.W.
+The Little Bighorn Battlefield National Monument was originally designated the “Custer Battlefield”, but in December 1991 President George H.W.
 Bush renamed it to be representative of all those who were in the battle, including Native Americans and the 7th Cavalry.

-The above information was gleaned from several sources, provided below.
-The Smithsonian Magazine article describes the course of events that day from the Native American perspective.
-The article indicates that the 1874 discovery of gold by Custer and his men in the Black Hills area of what was to become South Dakota, then recognized as belonging to the Sioux nation, prompted the dispatch of federal troops to “force the Sioux into reservations and pacify the Great Plains”.
+The information presented in this post was gleaned from several sources, listed below.
+The Smithsonian Magazine article describes the course of events that day from the perspective of Native Americans.
+It indicates that the 1874 discovery of gold by Custer and his men in the Black Hills area of what was to become South Dakota, then recognized as belonging to the Sioux nation, prompted the dispatch of federal troops to “force the Sioux into reservations and pacify the Great Plains”.

-Never having been through this area where the Great Sioux Wars were fought, the description given here comes only from my reading.
-Since these lands were set aside to remember a deadly and turbulent time in American history for Native Americans, settlers, and military, I hope it is correct and conveys respect for all.
-The beauty of the land is evident in pictures*, and that defending the right to live here was considered a worthy if terrible struggle for those who made it home.
+Never having been through this area where the Great Sioux Wars were fought, the narrative given here comes only from my reading.
+Since these lands were set aside to remember a deadly and turbulent time in American history for Native Americans, settlers, and military, I hope it is correct and conveys respect for all groups.
+The beauty of the land is evident in pictures*.
+Defending the right to live here was considered a worth, if terrible, struggle for those who made it their home.